fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-00.md

 =========

-WebRTC {{I-D.ietf-rtcweb-overview}} based voice and video communications systems are becoming far more common inside of enterprises and they often need voice and video media to traverse the enterprise firewall.
-This can happen when a device inside the firewall such as a web browser or phone is exchanging media with a conference bridge or gateway outside the firewall or it can happen when a device inside the firewall is talking to a device in another enterprise or behind a different firewall.
+WebRTC {{I-D.ietf-rtcweb-overview}} based voice and video communications systems are becoming far more common inside enterprises, which often need voice and video media to traverse the enterprise firewall.
+This can happen when a device inside the firewall such as a web browser or phone is exchanging media with a conference bridge or gateway outside the firewall, or it can happen when a device inside the firewall is talking to a device in another enterprise or behind a different firewall.

 This problem is not unique to WebRTC media of course.
 It is common practice for enterprise administrators to block outbound UDP through the corporate firewall.
-This is for several reasons:
+This is done for several reasons:

 1. The lack of any kind of return messages means that there is no way to know that the recipient of the UDP traffic really wants it.
 Infected computers within the enterprise could utilize UDP as the source of a DDoS attack.
 If the firewall permitted such outbound traffic, the enterprise could in effect be a contributing source to such an attack.
-By blocking UDP, the enterprise IT admin assures that this cannot happen - at least not to external targets.
+By blocking UDP, the enterprise IT admin ensures that this cannot happen - at least not to external targets.

 2. There have been prior attacks that have utilized UDP as a command and control channel for orchestrating DDoS attacks.
-At the time, UDP had little usage within the enterprise (most VoIP was internal to the enterprise when it existed at all).
-Consequently, infosec departments deemed it safer to block UDP outright in order to prevent such a further incident.
+At the time, UDP had little usage within enterprises (most VoIP was internal to the enterprise when it existed at all).
+Consequently, infosec departments have deemed it safer to block UDP outright in order to prevent such further incidents.

 3. Many IT administrators enable various packet inspection operations on traffic flowing through the firewall.
 High volume UDP traffic -